wp-plugins/spider-event-calendar/readme.txt

 * Possibility to define the main border radius, color and width in the Spider Event Calendar (*commercial version*).
 * You have also possibility to change popup window parameters in the Spider Event Calendar (*commercial version*).

+###IMPORTANT: If you think you found a bug in Spider Calendar or have any problem/question concerning the plugin, please check out [Support Forum](http://web-dorado.com/forum/spider-calendar-wordpress.html) in our website.
+If you do not find a solution here, do not hesitate to contact us at [info@web-dorado.com](mailto:info@web-dorado.com).

 ### Supported languages